kashishky/lncWrapper/README.md

 3. Install the required packages: pip install -r requirements.txt

-Running the API Server Locally
-Note: All scripts are designed to be run locally.
+Running the API Server Locally: All scripts are designed to be run locally.
 The API server is not externally hosted at this stage.

-Streamlit Dashboard
-Note: The Streamlit dashboard is standalone and not fully integrated with the API outputs.
+Streamlit Dashboard: The Streamlit dashboard is standalone and not fully integrated with the API outputs.
 This design choice was made intentionally to allow independent development and testing.